Hub Culture: Ven

-Launched in July 2007, Stalnaker says it is a Digital currency used by members of Hub Culture to buy, share and trade knowledge, goods and services.
+Launched in July 2007, Stalnaker says it is an internal accounting unit used within the proprietary environment of Hub Culture to buy, share and trade knowledge, goods and services.
 Members can use Ven at any 'Pavilion' or for micropayments online.
-The value of Ven is determined by Hub Culture's pricing algorithm, which says it uses currencies, commodities and carbon futures in a weighted calculation.
-It used to trade against other currencies at floating exchange rate.
+Ostensibly the value of Ven is purportedly determined by Hub Culture's pricing algorithm, which says it uses currencies, commodities and carbon futures to determine value.
 Global pricing for Ven was briefly provided by Thomson Reuters.